 - Stagger arrival and departure times to avoid everyone arriving at the same time and potentially compromising social distancing.

-- Require everyone to wash their hands (or use alcohol-based hand sanitiser) immediately on arrival at work
+- Require everyone to wash their hands using soap and water for at least 20 seconds immediately on arrival at work

 - Regularly disinfect touch points, particularly door handles etc. that may be touched by staff arriving at work.